elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/dynamic-imports.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> You can use Promise.all() to load multiple modules concurrently, which resolves when all modules are imported, or use multiple dynamic imports sequentially based on application requirements.<br />
+  <div><strong>Interview Response:</strong> You can use Promise.all() to load multiple modules concurrently, which resolves when all modules are imported, or use multiple dynamic imports sequentially based on application requirements.
   </div>
   </div>
 </details>